 Every year, smartphone thefts are on the rise according to consumer reports.
-This is because many users make the mistake of leaving their phones and tablets someplace they shouldn’t have.
-If your Huawei smartphone is snatched out of your hand, here’s what you can do to increase your chances of getting it back and keep thieves from accessing your information.
+This is because many users make the mistake of leaving their Huawei phones and tablets someplace they shouldn’t have.
+Although Huawei typically includes many security features and settings that you can use to keep the data in safe from unauthorised parties, you should also take proactive measures to prevent being a victim.
+If your Huawei HK mobile phone is snatched out of your hand, here’s what you can do to increase your chances of getting it back and keep thieves from accessing your information.

 Use any strong password or screen lock